react-native-webrtc/react-native-incall-manager/README.md

 ## About Permission:

-since version 1.2.0, two functions and a property were added:
+Since version 1.2.0, two functions and a property were added:

 ```javascript
 // --- function